Bungalow with 2010 Addition: Presents Benefits of the Home MVP Program and Building Upgrades

 2,900 Square Foot – Winchester, MA

-In our Winchester Example Project, the Homeowners’ primary goal was to eliminate use of fuel oil because of risk of adverse health effects.
+In our Bungalow with 2010 Addition we focus on our Winchester Example Project, the Homeowners’ primary goal was to eliminate use of fuel oil because of risk of adverse health effects.
 Their secondary goals were to improve comfort, reduce operating cost and reduce carbon emissions.

-The Home consists of two wings.
+The Bungalow with 2010 Addition consists of two wings.
 There is an original 1937 Cape-style which was expanded to finish patio/deck areas decades prior to purchase by the current owners in 1993.
 An addition containing a master bedroom and master bath was added in the early 2000s.

 Prior to Achieve’s work, the house was heated by a fuel oil boiler supplying baseboards in the original house and hydronic forced hot air in the addition.
 Air conditioning was installed in the addition but not in the remainder of the house.
 Domestic hot water was supplied by an indirect/sidearm tank connected to the boiler.
 The house is on a steep hill with abundant bedrock outcroppings.
 Fuel oil use was very high with over 2,000 gallons being consumed each year.